With an Oyster card you can:

 You can do this at:

-You'll still need to register it if you've protected your card online (by adding it to your contactless and Oyster online account).
+You'll still need to register it if you've protected your card online (by adding it to your contactless and Oyster account).
 Visitor Oyster cards can't be registered or protected.

 Unused pay as you go credit stays on your Oyster card until you want to use it.
 If you don't need your Oyster card anymore, you can get a refund of any remaining pay as you go and your deposit.
 Find out more about Oyster refunds.